v-bertin/Standard-C-Data-Structs/README.md

 # Use cases examples

-1. Dictionary : Parse a JSON file and get its content into a C dictionary.
+1. Dictionary : Parse a simple JSON file (only integer to string association) and get its content into a C dictionary.